hamidkodez/cms/README.md

-php artisan cms:models            To Publish Models php artisan cms:routes            To Publish  Routes php artisan cms:views             To Publish Views
+php artisan cms:models            To Publish Models php artisan cms:routes            To Publish  Routes php artisan cms:views             To Publish Views php artisan migrate:fresh --seed             To Migrate and seeds the data in your database

 ```
 // add these lines in kernel.php $routeMiddleware => []
 ```